StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Other Iteration 8
+Someone is strumming chords on an e-guitar while someone is playing a melody on a mandolin.
+This song may be playing gathered around a bonfire.
+Someone is strumming chords on an e-guitar while someone is playing a melody on a mandolin.
+This song may be playing live at a concert.
 [Go to Prompt 1](#prompt1)

 ![Other 8 Waveform](iterations1/other_8_waveform_spectrogram.png)